jmstipanowich/KingCountyHousingRepo/README.md

 ## Project Overview

 Every year homes are bought and sold in the Washington state area.
 Seattle, one of the largest cities in Washington state, belongs to a county named King County.
 The buying and selling of houses occurs every year in King County in the state of Washington.
 The housing price values are recorded and may vary over many thousands and millions of dollars.
 The worth of a house may depend on many different factors including square footage, number of bedrooms, number of bathrooms, and number of floors of a home.
-Regression modeling is implemented to analyze house sales in King County and inform a home seller how to sell a home with the greatest net worth possible.
+Regression modeling is implemented to analyze house sales in King County and inform a home seller how to sell a home for the greatest net worth possible.

 ## Business Problem